 Continue reading to find the answer.

-2. Judas, disciple of Christ
+2. Judas, disciple of Christ: example of worldly sorrow

 Let’s consider another well-known and tragic personality in the Bible.